OsioLabs/emphandbook/02welcome/06getting_started.md

 Group Chat | Slack | Usually passive, except when directly reaching out to a teammate.
 Also used as the virtual "water cooler."

 ### Email
-We have several email addresses within the Lullabot Education team.
+We have several email addresses within the Osio Labs team.
 The main email to reach everyone is the "team" email group.
 We use this liberally.
 You can see a list of all email groups and who is in them in the Operations Manual.

-On Monday morning the CEO sends an email to the team with the subject “This Week in Lullabot Education.”
+On Monday morning the CEO sends an email to the team with the subject “This Week in Osio Labs.”
 This email will include any notable information about the coming week, the main topics for the weekly team call, and a quick list of anyone who is out of the office (OOO) or traveling that week.
 This is normally for informational purposes only, but if you have anything to add or correct, please respond to the whole team.

 As a team we like to know what everyone is working on and how things are going.
 Once a week you should complete and email a “five-fifteen” report ([http://515.lullabot.com](http://515.lullabot.com)), which is a standardized report for updating us on what’s going on.
 You may choose to use the linked website, or simply send an email where you answer those questions or ones similar to them (you will see that different team members use slightly different questions).
 If using the website list, in addition to the standard five-fifteen questions, you will also need to add a task list of the things you will be tackling in the coming week.
 This email should be sent to the entire team every Monday.